prosium/panorama/README.md

 ## Funding
 This research was supported by the grant (2017M3A9A7050615) from the Ministry of Sci-ence and ICT (MSIT), and the KRIBB Research Initiative Program (KGM5192531).

+## Citation
+Park, Seung-Jin, and Seon-Young Kim.
+"Panorama: a database for the oncogenic evaluation of somatic mutations in pan-cancer."
+Database 2026 (2026): baaf086.